-- 1. The licensee or, if the licensee is a business entity, any officer, director, manager, or general partner of the business entity: - a.
+1. The licensee or, if the licensee is a business entity, any officer, director, manager, or general partner of the business entity:

+- a.
 Has misrepresented a material fact in applying to the Board for such license; - b.
-Within the five years immediately preceding the date of the hearing held in accordance with § 3.2-4138, has (i) been convicted of a violation of any law, ordinance, or regulation of the Commonwealth or other political subdivision thereof, of any state, or of the United States or other political subdivision thereof, applicable to the cultivation, manufacture, sale, or testing of marijuana or marijuana products; (ii) violated any provision of Article 7 (§ 3.2-4157 et seq.); (iii) violated or failed or refused to comply with any regulation or order of the Board; or (iv) failed or refused to comply with any of the conditions or restrictions of the license granted by the Board; - c.
-Has been convicted in any court of a felony under the laws of any state or of the Commonwealth; - d.
-Is not the legitimate owner of the business conducted under the license granted by the Board, or other persons have ownership interests in the business that have not been disclosed; - e.
+Within the five years immediately preceding the date of the hearing held in accordance with § 3.2-4139, has (i) been convicted in any state, territory, or foreign jurisdiction of a violation of any law, ordinance, or regulation, applicable to the cultivation, manufacture, sale, or testing of marijuana or marijuana products; (ii) violated any provision of Article 7 (§ 3.2-4159 et seq.); (iii) violated or failed or refused to comply with any regulation or order of the Board; or (iv) failed or refused to comply with any of the conditions or restrictions of the license granted by the Board; - c.
+Has been convicted in any state, territory, or foreign jurisdiction of any felony or convicted of an offense in another state, territory, or foreign jurisdiction, which if committed in the Commonwealth would be a felony.
+Such conviction shall be treated as a felony conviction under this subsection regardless of its designation in the other state, territory, or foreign jurisdiction; - d.
+Is not the legitimate owner of the business conducted under the license granted by the Board or other persons have ownership interests in the business that have not been disclosed; - e.
 Cannot demonstrate financial responsibility sufficient to meet the requirements of the business conducted under the license granted by the Board; - f.
 Has maintained the licensed premises in an unsanitary condition; - g.
-Knowingly employs in the business conducted under such license, as agent or employee, any person who has been convicted in any court of a felony, or has violated the laws of the Commonwealth, of any other state, or of the United States, applicable to the cultivation, manufacture, sale, or testing of marijuana or marijuana products;

-h.
-Has allowed any person to consume upon the licensed premises any marijuana or marijuana products except as provided under this chapter; or i.
-Has upon the licensed premises (i) illegally possessed, distributed, sold, or used, or has knowingly allowed any employee or agent, or any other person, to illegally possess, distribute, sell, or use controlled substances, imitation controlled substances, drug paraphernalia or controlled paraphernalia as those terms are defined in Articles 1 (§ 18.2-247 et seq.) and 1.1 (§ 18.2-265.1 et seq.) of Chapter 7 of Title 18.2 and the Drug Control Act (§ 54.1-3400 et seq.); (ii) laundered money in violation of § 18.2-246.3; or (iii) conspired to commit any drug-related offense in violation of Article 1 or 1.1 of Chapter 7 of Title 18.2 or the Drug Control Act.
-The provisions of this subdivision shall also apply to any conduct related to the operation of the licensed business that facilitates the commission of any of the offenses set forth herein.

-2. The place occupied by the licensee:

-a.
-Does not conform to the requirements of the governing body of the county, city, or town in which such establishment is located, with respect to sanitation, health, construction, or equipment, or to any similar requirements established by the laws of the Commonwealth or by Board regulations; or b.
+Knowingly employs in the business conducted under such license, as agent or employee, any person who has been convicted in any state, territory, or foreign jurisdiction of a felony or convicted of an offense in another state, territory, or foreign jurisdiction, which if committed in the Commonwealth would be a felony, related to the cultivation, manufacture, sale, or testing of marijuana products.
+Such conviction shall be treated as a felony conviction under this subsection regardless of its designation in the other state, territory, or foreign jurisdiction; - h.
+Has allowed any person to consume upon the licensed premises any marijuana or marijuana products except as provided under this chapter; or - i.
+Has upon the licensed premises (i) illegally possessed, distributed, sold, or used, or has knowingly allowed any employee or agent, or any other person, to illegally possess, distribute, sell, or use controlled substances, imitation controlled substances, drug paraphernalia, or controlled paraphernalia as those terms are defined in Articles 1 (§ 18.2-247 et seq.) and 1.1 (§ 18.2-265.1 et seq.) of Chapter 7 of Title 18.2 and the Drug Control Act (§ 54.1-3400 et seq.); (ii) laundered money in violation of § 18.2-246.3; or (iii) conspired to commit any drug-related offense in violation of Article 7 of this chapter, Article 1 or 1.1 of Chapter 7 of Title 18.2, or the Drug Control Act.
+The provisions of this subdivision shall also apply to any conduct related to the operation of the licensed business that facilitates the commission of any of the offenses set forth herein. - 2.
+The place occupied by the licensee: - a.
+Does not conform to the requirements of the governing body of the county, city, or town in which such establishment is located, with respect to sanitation, health, construction, or equipment, or to any similar requirements established by the laws of the Commonwealth or by Board regulations; or - b.
 Has been adjudicated a common nuisance under § 18.2-258.